ohjakobsen/saiUI/README.md

 # Read me

+> [!WARNING]
+> Development of saiUI has been suspended.
+The [bslib](https://github.com/rstudio/bslib) package now offers support for Bootstrap 4 and the newer Bootstrap 5.
+We recommend migrating to bslib.
+This project will be archived at a future date.
+There will be no new releases of saiUI.

 saiUI is an extension to Shiny that let's you create beautiful layouts with a great user experience using the [Bootstrap 4](https://getbootstrap.com) framework.
 The package replaces the Bootstrap 3 files with the new Bootstrap 4 framework.
 The package introduces new functions for creating user interfaces that are compatible with Bootstrap 4.

 There are three main layouts included in saiUI. `singlePage` creates a simple Bootstrap 4 layout with a fluid container.
 It is an alternative to `fluidPage` from the Shiny package. `saiPage` is meant as a replacement for `navbarPage` in Shiny.
 It is built so that you can convert a navbar page to Bootstrap 4 with minimal changes to the code.
 Because of this, saiUI is *not* compatible with `navbarPage`.
 The other layout -  `saiDashboard` - is an alternative to the dashboard layout for the package [shinydashboard](https://github.com/rstudio/shinydashboard) using a custom Bootstrap 4 layout.